 Don't forget to practice your technical interview questions.

 You hear a lot about soft skills these days, and for good reason; soft skills are your personality traits like creativity, emotional intelligence, and ability to collaborate with others.
-They're more difficult to teach than hard skills, which is why they're so important to employers.
+They're more difficult to teach than hard skills, which is why they're so important to employers and hiring managers.

 But let's not short-change hard skills.
-Hard skills are the technical know-how that indicate whether or not you can do the job.
+Hard skills are the technical concepts and know-how that indicate whether or not you can do the job.
 If you're looking for a job in the tech industry, this is especially important.
-As the tech world grows and changes, you'll need to be prepared to answer technical interview questions designed to measure your skillset.
+As the tech world grows and changes, you'll need to be prepared to answer tech interview questions designed to measure your skillset.

 Let's take a look at 15 of the most common technical interview questions you should be prepared to answer as you look for a tech job.

-It's no surprise that employers want to know about your education.
+It's no surprise that employers and hiring managers want to know about your education and technical knowledge.
 It's not as simple as telling them where you went to school and what degree you earned; employers want to assess how you plan to use and continue that education.

 Why did you choose your degree?

-This is your chance to talk about your passion.
+This is your chance to talk about your passion during the hiring process.
 Be specific — don't just say why you like technology, explain why you chose the specific branch of tech for your degree.

 For instance, if you specialize in information security, you could talk about how tech is changing the world and making it easier for hackers and thieves to wreak havoc.
 Include why you want to be a part of the solution.